-Director of Community and Strategic Initiatives
+Director, Community & Strategic Initiatives

-Interim Director of the Center for Innovation and Leadership
+Center for Innovation & Leadership (CIL)

 Director, Institutional Relations

-Associate Director Of Sustainability
+Associate Director, Sustainability

 Ballet Technique, Choreography, Pointe and Partnering, Certified Pilates Instructor through Power Pilates

-Equity and Inclusion Clinical Supervisor
+Equity & Inclusion Supervisor

-Special Assistant for Presidential Initiatives
+Special Assistant, Presidential Initiatives

-Associate Dean of Inclusive Excellence
+Associate Dean, Inclusive Excellence

 Reach out to Tiffany Thompson for needs related to: